 Physics majors and others interested in exploring physics

-Students interested in seeing what physics is all about, especially those who are considering majoring in physics, should take Physics 130: Relativity, Spacetime, and Contemporary Physics in the fall of their first year.
-This is the gateway course for physics majors, but it is designed for all students interested in exploring physics regardless of physics or math placement credit.
+Students interested in seeing what physics is all about, especially those who are considering majoring in physics, should take Physics 130: Relativity, Spacetime, and Contemporary Physics.
+This is the entry into the introductory sequence for physics majors, and it is designed for all students interested in exploring physics regardless of physics or math placement credit.
+It is offered every fall and has a corequsite of Math 161: Calculus I.

 Prospective physics majors with advanced placement credit should register for Physics 130, as described above, and should E-mail Prof. David Nice to discuss course selection.